 DREADFUL RAILROAD ACCIDENT NEAR PARIS!!
-IMMENSE Loss of Life!!!-- A dreadful Railway accident in France had passengers were killed, some dreadfully wounded, and the catastrophe was made more awful by the fire of the engine communicating with the wreck, while the sufferers lay among it.
+IMMENSE Loss of LIFE !! !-- A dreadful Railway accident in France had excited much painful attention.
+The train was returning from Versailles, the carriages crowded in consequence of a recent fete; the Engine while proceeding with great rapidity ran off the line, and six or seven carriages were smashed to pieces .- Some of the passengers were killed, some dreadfully wounded, and the catastrophe was made more awful by the fire of the engine communicating with the wreck, while the sufferers lay among it.
 The scene was utterly appalling.
 The killed were stated at from 50 to 70, beside many dreadfully wounded.
 Confusion and terror prevented accurate particulars.
-The heap of waggons remained two hours on fire.
-A later account says that the preceding engine broke down, and the next ran into it, causing the crash and conflagration .- Among the killed were Admiral d'Urville, his wife and son.
+The heap of waggous remained two hours on fire.
+A later account says that the preceding engine broke down, and the next ran into it, causing the crash and conflagration .-- Among the killed were Admiral d'Urville, his wife and son.
 The carriage doors were locked, and escape was thus prevented.
 Several members of families perished together.
-The excitement caused by this Robert Stopford, the Governor of Greenwich Hospital.
-The no-ble lord was the younged ther of the present Duke of Bedford and Lord John Russell and about seven months since was married millions of passengers had been conveyed on the railroad without at Greenwich, to the the daughter of the gallant Admiral.
-About serious accident, until that described.
-The speed has been defive years ago he had a tremendous blow on his head, on board the creased.
-Travellers to the amount of eleven millions had passed on the Belgian lines, and only two deaths from actual railroad block falling heavily on his Lordship; since which period he has accidents are recorded.
-Admiral d'Urville was a celebrated navibe dead.
-Two shocks were felt at Port au Prince, the first, which lasted the longest, continued about three minutes.
-No damage was done.
-A letter from St. Marc says that the earthquake was felt there with violence.
-Many houses were seriously damaged, and some destroyed, but no loss of life is mentioned.
-At Gonalves the shocks were yet more serious.
-The greater part of the houses were overthrown.
-A fire broke out at the same time, and there was not a drop of water in town.
-All the houses that were not burnt suffered from the earthquake.
-The Church,
+The excitement caused by this fearful occurrence was extreme.
+Additional precautions were promillions of passengers had been conveyed on the railroad without serious accident, until that described.
+The speed has been decreased.
+Travellers to the amount of eleven millions had passed on the Belgian lines, and only two deaths from actual railroad accidents are recorded.
+Admiral d'Urville was a celebrated navi-